wolfware-labs/moonlit/docs/index.md

 Moonlit is a build and release automation tool designed to simplify and streamline your release pipeline.
 It provides a flexible, plugin-based architecture that allows you to automate complex release processes for various project types with a simple YAML configuration file.
 Moonlit can work with many different technologies including Docker, NPM, and more.

+Even this docs site you are reading right now is built with Moonlit! 😮 All the nuget packages part of the Moonlit toolset, including the CLI are built with Moonlit as well! 🤯

 ## Quick Example

 This is just one example of what Moonlit can do.
 Moonlit can work with various project types and technologies, not just .NET projects.
 See the [Plugins](/plugins/) section for more examples, including Docker and NPM integrations.